principalfish/what_walk_to_do/readme.txt

 Needs python3 and pip3

-In command line run `pip3 install requirements.txt` to install libs
+In command line run `pip3 install -r requirements.txt` to install libs

 Add user names to query to `user_names.txt`, one per line